 Start Your Online Business With a Good Foundation

 So, is Jimdo any good for your online business?
-Not for the long term I would say.
-What you want at the end of the day is traffic to your site and WordPress, by far, offers much more visibility than any other platforms that I know of.
+Not for the long term, I would say.
+What you want at the end of the day is traffic to your site and WordPress, by far, offers much more visibility than any other platform that I know of.
 Once you start using it, you’ll never look back.